rstudio/shiny/_includes/tutorial/scoping.md

 ### Objects visible across all sessions

 You might want some objects to be visible across all sessions.
-For example, if you have large data structures that are read-only, or if you have utility functions that are not reactive (ones that don't involve the `input` or `output` objects), then you can create these objects once and share them across all user sessions, by placing them in `server.R`, but outside of the call to `shinyServer()`.
+For example, if you have large data structures, or if you have utility functions that are not reactive (ones that don't involve the `input` or `output` objects), then you can create these objects once and share them across all user sessions, by placing them in `server.R`, but outside of the call to `shinyServer()`.

 For example: